 Moving to ES 6 architecture is a complex change for our plugin, which is made even more complex by the fact that Elastic did not provide a technical solution yet to create parent relationships between indices (to replace the existing type to type parent relationships).
 Hence, adapting to ES 6 is much more difficult that moving from ES 2 to ES 5 was.

 The future of the Ovyka BI Indexer plugin will go through at least 2 steps :

-- first, a Lite ES 6 version will be released, indexing only issues (not users, and not issues history).
+- DONE first, a Lite ES 6 version will be released, indexing only issues (not users, and not issues history).
 This will provide a good business value already, and this is the fastest way to provide ES 6 support;

-- then, we will support indexing all the data we already process in ES 5 (users, issues and issues history) in dedicated indices, but without the link between them.
+- TO DO then, we will support indexing all the data we already process in ES 5 (users, issues and issues history) in dedicated indices, but without the link between them.
 This will allow more BI analysis, but will require a little mapping work on our customers' side;

 For more information about removal of types in ElasticSearch 6, please go to the dedicated page at Elastic : https://www.elastic.co/guide/en/elasticsearch/reference/6.0/removal-of-types.html

 To install the Ovyka BI Indexer plugin, go to JIRA administration, then go to the Manage Add-ons section.
 On the add-ons administration page, click the Upload add-on button, as shown in the screenshot below.

 Once the plugin is installed, a new menu appears on the administration left-hand menu (you may have to reload the page to see the menu appear).